-• Administer the development of a new, high density, transit-oriented mixed-use development that includes residential units with a range of housing types and densities regional retail and entertainment venues; a hotel and entertainment arena; neighborhood-serving commercial and retail uses; and office and community service uses, consistent with Proposition G, which San Francisco voters approved on June 3, 2008.

-- Create community and regional recreational destinations and gathering places, including a restored, reconfigured, and redeveloped Candlestick Point State Recreation Area land, and other public parks and civic spaces. - Rebuild the Alice Griffith Housing to provide at least one-for-one replacement units targeted to the same income levels as those of the existing residents and ensure that Alice Griffith households leasing units from the Housing Authority have the opportunity to move to the new, upgraded units directly from their existing Alice Griffith Housing units without having to relocate to any other area. - Construct new public infrastructure and transportation facilities to service new development at Candlestick Point, Alice Griffith and the Hunters Point Shipyard.
+- Administer the development of a new, high density, transit-oriented mixed-use development that includes residential units with a range of housing types and densities and fosters a diverse array of commercial uses from a wide range of industries that may include, among other uses, regional retail and entertainment venues; a hotel and entertainment arena; neighborhood-serving commercial and retail uses; and office, research and development, and community service uses, consistent with Proposition G, which San Francisco voters approved on June 3, 2008. - Create community and regional recreational destinations and gathering places, including a restored, reconfigured, and redeveloped Candlestick Point State Recreation Area land, and other public parks and civic spaces. - Rebuild the Alice Griffith Housing to provide at least one-for-one replacement units targeted to the same income levels as those of the existing residents and ensure that Alice Griffith households leasing units from the Housing Authority have the opportunity to move to the new, upgraded units directly from their existing Alice Griffith Housing units without having to relocate to any other area. - Construct new public infrastructure and transportation facilities to service new development at Candlestick Point, Alice Griffith and the Hunters Point Shipyard.

-1.6 Community Enhancements and Benefits Program for the Project Area
+1.6 Community Enhancements and Benefits Program for the Project Area involve the Agency and as appropriate, other city, regional and state agencies in its implementation.